-His uncertainty came to an end in April 1800, when Melas went on the attack, isolating Massena in Genoa and threatening to starve them into submission.
+His uncertainty came to an end in April 1800, when Melas went on the attack, isolating Massena’s army in Genoa and threatening to starve it into submission.
 In response, Napoleon planned a counter-stroke in which the Reserve Army would march through the high passes of the Alps and descend on Melas’ army from the north.
 Though moving large masses of men and equipment through the snow-bound mountain passes presented a daunting challenge in itself, if successful the plan promised to restore much of northern Italy at a single blow.
 (In addition, the feat promised to recall Hannibal’s legendary crossing of the Alps during the Second Punic War, a comparison that scarcely offended Napoleon’s sense of destiny.)
 Ordering Massena to hold Genoa and thereby tie up the greater part of Melas’ force, Napoleon determined on a primary route from the vicinity of Geneva through the Great St. Bernard Pass, and on 1 May the arduous crossing began.
 Meanwhile, outlying detachments advanced along the nearby Simplon and Gothard passes, creating a kind of shell game by which to confuse the enemy.
 By 19 May the bulk of the army had made its way across the Great St. Bernard, running up against the first enemy resistance at Fort Bard, an all-but-impregnable stronghold on the southern slope of the range.
 Resorting to nearby mountain paths, the French vanguard was able to circumvent the obstacle and proceed to Ivrea, at which point it turned eastward, toward Milan.
 Surrounding the city on 2 June, Napoleon pressed southward to close the door on any enemy forces attempting to escape down the valley of the Po.

 Having initially concentrated his forces in the vicinity of Turin, Melas responded to the French incursion by shifting eastward to cover his line of communication.
 With Massena’s isolated force on the verge of capitulation in Genoa, however, Melas refused to withdraw down the Po, seeking instead to hold his ground in Piedmont.
 His decision was affirmed on 4 June, when Massena was compelled to surrender, enabling Austrian coastal forces to join the main army at the fortified town of Alessandria.
 At this point, though their communications along the Po had been cut, the Austrians were in a position to retire, if necessary, upon Genoa, where they could enlist the aid of the Royal Navy.

 Meanwhile, the Austrians continued to batter away at the two French corps defending the town.
 Though Melas’ advance had not been particularly well-orchestrated, it was nonetheless deliberate, and as the main attack pressed across Fontanone Creek, a flanking force was ordered forward to occupy the village of Castel Ceriola.
 Their objective accomplished, the Austrian detachment veered south against the exposed French flank, overwhelming a combined force of cavalry and infantry thrown forward by Lannes, and pressing on toward the French rear.
 At the same time, another Austrian frontal assault on the town–the fifth–succeeded in breaking Victor’s line, sending the French left reeling.
 Soon the Austrians were advancing along the entire front, scooping up abandoned guns as they went.
 As Lannes’ men streamed eastward, the first French reinforcements arrived from Torre di Garofoli and were thrown in to stabilize the right flank.
 The effort proved too little too late, however, and with the rest of the army falling back in confusion on San Giuliano, Napoleon was quickly running out of options.
-By three o’clock, with the French everywhere on the run, the battle seemed all but over; the Austrians had but to continue their advance and mop up the enemy’s shattered units.
+By three o’clock, with the French everywhere on the run, the battle seemed all but over; the Austrians had only to continue their advance and mop up the enemy’s shattered units.
 Indeed, now certain of success, the seventy-one-year-old Melas turned over command to his second-in-command, General Kaim, and made his way back to Alessandria to draft his victory report.

-Shortly thereafter, an Austrian division (Ott’s) advanced in the direction of La Ghilina only to find the enemy surging back across the entire front.
+Shortly thereafter, an Austrian division advanced in the direction of La Ghilina only to find the enemy surging back across the entire front.
 In the space of half an hour, the momentum of the battle had dramatically reversed, and the French would not repeat the Austrians’ failure to maintain contact with a fleeing foe.
 Pursued and pursuers now retraced the four miles back to Marengo, where the Austrians attempted a last, abortive stand only to be overwhelmed and stampeded once again.
 By nightfall what remained of Melas’ army had reached the safety of their bridgehead on the Bormida, but the campaign was effectively over.
 The next day Melas signed an armistice, ceding to France all of northern Italy as far east as the Mincio River.
 Thoughts of what might have resulted had he remained in the field during the previous day’s fighting could hardly have escaped him.
 For the space of several hours, the opportunity to deliver a crippling blow to the French war effort had been within his grasp.
 Over the course of the next decade and more, such opportunities would be few and far between.

 In the end, French casualties at Marengo amounted to some 6,000 men, while the Austrians lost 9,400 dead and wounded as well as 8,000 captured.
 Though the battle had turned on the narrowest of chances, Napoleon wasted no time in capitalizing on the political spoils and playing up his role in the victory.
 His battle report, printed on his own portable press as a bulletin from the field, characterized the initial French withdrawal as a deliberate tactic designed to draw the Austrians into a trap, representing Desaix’s counter-attack as a well-conceived stratagem from the first.
-This of course was a piece of pure fiction, yet such reports were soon to become something of a trademark of the period, inflated accounts of French victories eventually giving rise to a popular expression for all less-than-truthful sources of information, which were said to “lie like a bulletin.”
+This of course was a piece of pure fiction, yet such reports were soon to become something of a trademark of the period, so much so that inflated accounts of French victories eventually gave rise to a popular expression for all less-than-truthful sources of information, which were said to “lie like a bulletin.”
 Nevertheless, his record of invincibility intact, Napoleon returned to Paris to begin building up and re-equipping his forces in anticipation of the inevitable renewal of the war.
 On 3 December 1800 General Moreau defeated Archduke John at Hohenlinden, opening the door to a rapid advance as far as Molk, some forty miles from Vienna.
 Meanwhile, to the south, the Army of Italy (under Brune) pushed the enemy back beyond the Tagliamento.
-Finally, in February 1801, the Austrians negotiated a formal treaty, the Peace of Luneville, and fighting between the two countries came to an end, if only temporarily.
+Finally, in February 1801, the Austrians negotiated a formal treaty, the Peace of Luneville, and fighting between the two countries once again came to an end, if only temporarily.

-With France’s main adversary on the continent out of the war, Napoleon focused his attention on England, and once again considered a cross-channel invasion, massing troops in and around the channel ports.
+With France’s main adversary on the continent now out of the war, Napoleon focused his attention on England, and once again considered a cross-channel invasion, massing troops in and around the channel ports.
 At the same time, aided by an anti-English alliance between Russia, Prussia, Sweden, and Denmark, he took steps to implement a continental blockade of English goods.
 Shortly thereafter, upon the assassination of Tsar Paul, the pro-English Alexander came to power in Russia, ending the Baltic alliance, but by March of 1802, the English had signed the Treaty of Amiens, bringing an end to the war.
-At this point, having reformed many French institutions and successfully negotiated peace with France’s enemies, Napoleon’s popularity soared, and in a carefully orchestrated plebiscite, he was named First Consul for Life by a grateful French nation.
+At this point, having reformed many French institutions and successfully negotiated peace with France’s enemies, Napoleon saw his popularity soar, and in a carefully orchestrated plebiscite, he was named First Consul for Life by a grateful French nation.